 layout = "spring",

-labels = colnames(lambda),
+labels = latents,

 theme = "colorblind",

-title = "Star Wars Latent Factor Network",
+title = "Star Wars Latent Factor Network")

 Residual Network Model lvm